GuillaumeAI/giar-Real-ESRGAN/README.md

+# Intentions

-# --@STCGoal Experimental attempt to package a Generative Adversarial Networking to Uprez Images
+## --@STCGoal Experimental attempt to package a Generative Adversarial Networking to Uprez Images

 ----
 ORIGINAL README